Rossakis/ShaderNinja/README.md

 # HOW TO INSTALL AND BUILD SHADER-NINJA

-### NOTE: Make sure you have installed CMake on your device beforehand at:
+### NOTE: Make sure you have at least C++ 20, and have installed CMake on your device beforehand at:
 https://cmake.org/download/
 <br/>
 <br/>